naclomi/containers-tutorial/03-deploying-containers.md

 Now that the file share is created, you can rerun the container with `az container start` or create new ones that connect to the share with `az container create` as much as you like.
 The steps preceding the `az container create` command only have to be done once.

-Remember to delete all of the resources you used from Azure once you're done, using the `az container delete` command for the containers and by right-clicking the storage account and selecting `Delete Storage Account...`.
+Wait until your course staff have recorded that you've successfully run the tutorial, and then delete the completed work using the `az container delete` command for the containers and by right-clicking the storage account and selecting `Delete Storage Account...`.